srones/Subset-Sum-Project/README.md

 ## Greedy Solution

-[Greedy algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm) are a problem solving huerestic that make the optimal choice at each stage.
+[Greedy algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm) are a problem solving heurestic that make the optimal choice at each stage.
 To implement this for SS, the set ordered using timesort and traversed until the sum is $>=$ the target.
 This has a time complexity of $O(n*log(n))$, and does not always find the optimal solution.

 ## ILP Solution